atomrc/cyclejs-auth0/README.md

 }
 ```

-Nice thing about the `token$` is that it handles for you the **storage of the token into localStorage**.
+Nice thing about the `token$` is that it handles for you the **storage of the token into `localStorage`**.
 That means, if the user reload the page, the `token$` will still output the token.
 To remove the token from the storage, don't forget to send the `logout` action.

 Here are the features of the `token$`:

-- stores the token in localStorage whenever a `parseHash` is run;
+- stores the token in `localStorage` whenever a `parseHash` is run;
-- removes the token from localStorage when you send a `logout` action;
+- removes the token from `localStorage` when you send a `logout` action;
-- outputs the jwt token for you to consume.
+- outputs the JWT token for you to consume.

 ### I want to deal with storage myself